 - Illegal passing

 - Failure to maintain a vehicle in a safe condition

 Other things that often contribute to crashes in the Dallas-Fort Worth area include road defects, road construction, congested roadways, weather, and limited visibility.

 Common Types of Car Accident Injuries

-No matter what type of car accident you have been in, the resulting injuries can be catastrophic.
+No matter what type of car accident you have been in, the results can be catastrophic.
 Our attorneys will help you get compensation for all your injuries.

-Call us for help if you’ve recently been in a car accident and suffered:
+Call us for help if you’ve recently been in a car crash and suffered: